pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/accounts.md

 * Manage your profile settings, including your account password, access tokens, and subscriptions
 * [Add an organization]({{< relref "/docs/intro/pulumi-service/organizations" >}}) backed by Atlassian, GitHub, GitLab, or a SAML
-  2.0-compatible identity provider, such as Active Directory, Okta, or G Suite
+  2.0-compatible identity provider, such as Active Directory, Okta, or Google Workspace.
 * [Manage your projects and stacks]({{< relref "/docs/intro/pulumi-service/projects-and-stacks" >}})

 ## Profile